Field intelligence and election operations software for campaigns, observer missions, and party HQ teams.

 Observer teams avoid blind spots when they stop treating incidents and tally review as separate universes.

 The stronger model is one command workflow with different views for different teams.
 Field officers capture.
 Reviewers verify.
 Leadership sees the live operational picture.
+And when the court asks what happened at a specific station, the answer is one search away, not scattered across three tools and a filing cabinet.

 More insights